-- Student confers with the Academic Unit regarding completion requirements for the MIP. - Once student has completed culminating experience for the MIP, the advisor completes the Master's in Passing Request form via DocuSign here. - The Master's in Passing Request form is routed to the Graduate College coordinator assigned to that unit for processing
+- Student confers with the Academic Unit regarding completion requirements for the MIP. - Once student has completed culminating experience for the MIP, the advisor completes the Master's in Passing Request form through the Graduate College. - The Master's in Passing Request form is routed to the Graduate College coordinator assigned to that unit for processing.